Deployment and integration of cost-effective, high spatial resolution, remotely sensed data for the Australian forestry industry

 13th December 2017

 The aim of this three-year project was to provide commercial forest growers with knowledge of and access to robust data acquisition and processing solutions that will enable cost-effective deployment and integration of LiDAR and camera-derived products for accurate, spatially-explicit, resource assessment information required for operational and strategic planning.
-The key tasks identified from stakeholder consultation included:
+A summary of what we did deliver and which have been reported on include:

 In addition to the project report the technology transfer activities would be supported by the production of a guide Planning Guideline: Photogrammetry for Forest Inventory and a web-based costing tool.